wso2/docs-choreo-dev/en/docs/graphql-api.md

 ## Lifecycle

-Once you implement a GraphQL API, it needs to be built, tested, and eventually put into production.
+Once you implement a GraphQL API, you can build, test, and eventually put it into production.
 Choreo executes a CI/CD pipeline to manage the API lifecycle.
 Choreo stores the source code of APIs in a GitHub repository for the user account.
 This GitHub repository can be a Choreo-managed repository or a GitHub repository that you own.
 It also provides the capability for developers to connect their own GitHub repositories containing the source code of their APIs.
 The CI/CD pipeline in Choreo takes an API through the complete process, starting from code checkout to compile, build, test, and finally deploy.

 ## Deploy